manta-innovations/manta-innovations.github.io/_posts/2020-03-27-testing-serverless.md

 tags: serverless, testing, aws
 ---

-### What is Serverless?
-Serverless is a design pattern which aims to remove many issues typically found with running and maintaining your own servers or services by instead utilising managed cloud services.
-This allows development teams to worry less about updating services for security vulnerabilities, managing disaster recovery and redundancy, scaling services for unseen increases in demand, or federating users across services; and instead allows them to focus on delivering value and benefit quickly and efficiently.
+Serverless is a design pattern which aims to remove many issues development teams typically face when maintaining servers or services, enabling them to focus on delivering value and benefit quickly and efficiently.
 Instead of running our own services which require large upfront purchasing and procurement costs, along with the ongoing maintenance cost (both monetary and developer time), in serverless we eschew this cost and only pay for what we use.
-Examples of how Serverless 1.0 has materialised is with managed compute services such as AWS Lambda and AWS Glue, services where you simply submit small scripts and define an execution runtime, paying only for the execution time and memory requirement; and managed storage services such as AWS DynamoDB and AWS S3, services where you read and write data via an API, paying only for the storage and I/O throughput.
+However using a large amount of serverless resources also has it's drawbacks, in particular testing, which I aim to discuss here.

 ### Unit, Integration, Regression Testing
+When building applications it's important that we write comprehensive test coverage to ensure our application behaves as expected, and protects us from unexpected changes during iteration.
 In both traditional and serverless development, when building apps and workflows that involve calls to databases, api's, and other services, we need to test the boundaries.
 This is often done by utilising mocks to simulate responses from outside our app or workflow.
 A large amount of mocks often highlights a large amount of side-effects, which while something we can minimise by following functional programming paradigms, are often unavoidable.

 Mocks are most frequently found in unit and integration tests, where we just want to test small functions or workflows, however they can also be found in regression tests where we wish to control the outside world.
 Before continuing it's worthwhile to define the difference between these, as integration and regression tests are often poorly understood:

 * Unit test: the smallest type of test, where we test a function or class method.
 Every function should always have at least one accompanying unit test to ensure a function acts as expected.
 When following Test Driven Development these